 Just follow these steps:

 - For seven days, set your seedlings outside in a relatively protected area (e.g., somewhere with indirect sun and little wind exposure).

 - On the first day, leave your seedlings out for only an hour.
 Then each following day, add an hour and start to expose them to more sunlight.

 - On the final day, your seedlings will have experienced seven hours outside.
 After that, they should be hardy enough to transplant.

-Tower Garden Tip: To start the hardening off process even earlier, aim a small fan—set on low—at your seedlings as they grow indoors, and gently touch their leaves and stems a few times each day.
+Gardening Tip: To start the hardening off process even earlier, aim a small fan—set on low—at your seedlings as they grow indoors, and gently touch their leaves and stems a few times each day.

 How to Transplant Seedlings

 Once you’ve hardened off your seedlings and they’re about three inches tall with roots growing from the rockwool, you can transplant them.
-Plant one seedling per growing port in your outdoor Tower Garden by gently pressing the rockwool cube in until it touches the base of the net pot.
+Plant one seedling per growing port in your outdoor Vertical Garden by gently pressing the rockwool cube in until it touches the base of the net pot.